noahwill/datascience/OlympicMedals/README.md

 # Olympic Medals Case Study - DataFrame Manipulation

 Is there a better way to practice manipulating DataFrames in pandas than to learn about the true nature of the Cold War?
 In this era of questionable political action and international relations, I would think not.
-In this study, I munge my way to a surpirising discovery and try to code my way to feeling better about it.
+In this study, I munge my way to a surprising discovery and try to code my way to feeling better about it.

 This case study may be found at the end of the [Manipulating DataFrames with pandas](https://www.datacamp.com/courses/manipulating-dataframes-with-pandas) course provided by Data Camp.
 The complete data set used in this study may be found [here](https://assets.datacamp.com/production/course_1650/datasets/all_medalists.csv) on the DataCamp website.